 Welcome to year 1

-- She is supported by several LSAs – Mrs Leigh Sullivan, Mrs Liz Dedman and Mrs Jo Davey.
+- We are supported by several LSAs – Mrs Nikki Curtis, Mrs Liz Dedman, Mrs Becky Hedges and Mrs Hannah Robins.

 - We work very closely with the Reception class team in the Summer term prior to your child starting in Year 1 and into the Autumn term to ensure continuity and progression for your children.